Pathologist

 - strong diagnostic skills to determine the type of disease, its severity and extent

-- good problem-solving and clinical decision-making skills
+- excellent problem-solving and clinical decision-making skills

 - good time management and organisational skills